jupyter-on-openshift/jupyterhub-quickstart/README.md

 NAME                                                         READY     STATUS    RESTARTS   AGE jupyterhub-nb-5b7eac5d-2da834-2d4219-2dac19-2dad7f2ee00e30   1/1       Running   0          5m
 ```

+Note that the first notebook instance deployed may be slow to start up as the notebook image may need to be pulled down from the image registry.

 As this configuration doesn't provide access to the admin panel in JupyterHub, you can forcibly stop a notebook instance by running ``oc delete pod`` on the specific pod instance.